-When a federal agency activates an IMT, the GACC will notify the appropriate agency Wildland Fire Safety Officer.
+When a federal agency activates a CIMT, the GACC will notify the appropriate agency Wildland Fire Safety Officer.
 It is the responsibility of the Safety Officer to notify the affected Unit if there is an intended visit for the purpose of review or observation.
 Affected Units may initiate the request on their own.
 Each agency will set its own guidelines for protocols regarding such visits.
 Unless otherwise stipulated or agreed to, such visits should be of an informal nature to help foster positive safety attitudes within the incident environment.
 Informal reviews and observational visits do not require a formal entrance or exit meeting with agency administrators.
-Written documentation will be required if further formal action or follow-up is needed by the IMT, affected Unit or a higher management level.
-The Safety Officer will discuss the visit with the IMT and with appropriate members of the Agency Administrator's staff prior to departing.
+Written documentation will be required if further formal action or follow-up is needed by the CIMT, affected Unit or a higher management level.
+The Safety Officer will discuss the visit with the CIMT and with appropriate members of the Agency Administrator's staff prior to departing.

-Incident Management Teams (IMT)
+Incident Management Teams

-All Incident Management Team Rosters and Rotations are located at the end of this chapter.
+All Incident Management Team and Dispatch Rotations are located on the respective GACC's Intelligence page under "Team Rotations".